peter-wroot/playlist2podcast/readme.md

 A python script to convert a YouTube playlist to an mp3 podcast.
 Utilises youtube-dl and ffmpeg.

-Tested on MacOS and Windows - should work on Linux too.
+Tested on MacOS using Homebrew to install youtube-dl and ffmpeg.
+Should work on Windows and Linux too.

 ## Requirements: